 abby is a teaching elder in San Francisco Presbytery and a PhD student in Religion, Culture, and Ecology at Drew University.
 Originally from the Midwest, she spends her down time looking for joy at the ocean, running long distances, drinking coffee with friends, or making art out of garbage.
 She swears that God’s grace is incarnate in her two sweet cats.

-Alex works for an international non-profit focusing on conflict mitigation and empowerment at the grassroots level.
-He previously served for two years as a Peace Corps Volunteer in Ghana with a focus on natural resource management, and a third year as Peace Corps Ghana’s National Coordinator for HIV/AIDS and Gender programming.
+Alex works for Winrock International, an international non-profit focusing on sustainable clean energy, environment, ecosystems development, and natural resource management.
+He previously served for three years as a Peace Corps Volunteer in Ghana with a focus on natural resource management.
 He holds an M.Div. from Yale University where he focused on religion’s role in fomenting, sustaining, and ending violent conflicts.
-Alex has also worked at a drug education non-profit in rural Nebraska; was Chief Program Officer for ELI Africa, a non-profit focused on improving the lives of Mauritian youth, and was a consultant for the United Nations.
+He is pursuing an MBA from the University of Virginia’s Darden School of Business.
+Alex has also worked at a drug education non-profit in rural Nebraska; was Chief Program Officer for a non-profit focused on improving the lives of Mauritian youth, and was a consultant for the United Nations.
 He is an avid runner and singer, and has not found a sport or outdoor activity that he didn’t love.

 Betty was formerly a teacher and school counselor in the Indianapolis Public School and Warren Township School districts for 21 years and holds a Doctor of Ministry from McCormick Theological Seminary, Chicago, Illinois.
 Rev. Tom has served two Presbyterian churches in Indianapolis, Indiana, and Mt.
 Vernon, New York and is presently the Interim Pastor of the First Presbyterian Church, Newark, New Jersey.
 She is passionate about missional ministry and social justice issues.